 Temperature: 30-32 F (-1-0 C) Relative humidity: 90-95% Mist: no Typical shelf life: 56 to 180 days Odor producer.
 Grapes fumigated with sulfur dioxide will produce odors that may be absorbed by other fruits and vegetables.
 Do not store or transport fumigated grapes with other fruits and vegetables.
 Odor sensitive.
 Grapes will absorb odors produced by leeks and green onions.
 Moderately sensitive to freezing injury.
 Although frozen grapes are a good snack, freezing is a poor method of storage.
 White or green grapes will have a yellow cast or straw color with a touch of amber at their taste peak.
 Red varieties are best when red coloring predominates all or most of the berries.
 Darker varieties should be free of a green tinge.
 Minimize shatter by unfastening the lug’s lid.
 Hold the lid on top while turning the lug upside down.
 Carefully remove the lug.
 If lined, the grapes will stay in place.
 Remove the liner and the grapes will fall free.

-- 65% of consumers said they purchased grapes in the past year, making it the third most popular fruit in the survey.
+- 47% of consumers said they purchased grapes in the past year, making it the fourth most popular fruit in the survey.

-- Green seedless grapes were the most popular variety purchased.
+- Green seedless grapes were the most popular variety at 44%, red seedless were a close second at 34% of all varieties purchased.